 The diagnosis is confirmed by an ultrasound scan.
 Staging is made by means of CT scan.
 Blood test for tumour markers are also done to help determine the cell type and prognosis.

 The initial treatment is surgery to remove the testicle (radical orchidectomy).
 Patients may then be offered radiotherapy or chemotherapy depending on the tumour type.
-It may be necessary to bank sperm in men who still wish to have children, as the fertility is affected by the chemotherapy.
+Prior to treatment, sperm banking is done for men who still wish to have children.

 The first signs of cancer of the penis are usually changes in the foreskin: